 10 tips to beat your debt

-Bankruptcy is a very real possibility for many people these days.
-Use the following tips to guide you, help prevent debt, and achieve peace of mind about your financial future.
+Use the following tips to guide you, help prevent debt and achieve peace of mind about your personal finances.

 - Keep Track of Your Spending and Make a Budget